hannahdesmond/mastery-curriculum/chapter1/README.md

 When we get to 'messages and interfaces', we'll think more about this.
 For now, it's enough to know that `puts`** can be used to print information from a program without a REPL**.

-## Now complete the mastery quiz for chapter 1
+## Complete the mastery quiz for chapter 1

 Go to the [mastery quizzes repository](https://github.com/makersacademy/mastery-quizzes) to get and complete the mastery quizzes.